-Here, I've used Br- as the base in the second step.
+Here, I've used Br as the base in the second step.
 I could also have used methanol as the base.
 Which is better?
-The conjugate acids of Br- and CH3OH (HBr and CH3OH2+) have very similar pK_a values.
+The conjugate acids of Br and $CH_3OH$ (HBr and $CH_3OH_2^+$ ) have very similar pKa values.
 So we'd expect the two bases would have very similar basicities.

 One incorrect mechanism that students sometimes draw is to deprotonate methanol first (with either methanol or bromide serving as the base), and then have methoxide attack as the nucleophile.
-There is no way that this would happen, because making a methoxide with a weak base would be pretty endothermic (kind of like making OH^- and H_3O^+ from two water molecules is), and wouldn't occur to any significant extent.
+There is no way that this would happen, because making a methoxide and a protonated methanol from two methanol molecules would be pretty endothermic (kind of like making $OH^-$ and $H_3O^+$ from two water molecules is), and wouldn't occur to any significant extent.